 Because the potatoes take longer to bake, I preheated the oven and prepped them first.
 While they were busy roasting, I moved onto prepping the sauce and the chicken.

-One of my new favorite methods for cooking chicken involves browning it up briefly on the stovetop, pouring a sauce over it, and letting it finish it's baking inside the oven.
+One of my new favorite methods for cooking chicken involves browning it up briefly on the stovetop, making a sauce in the pan and finishing the chicken in the sauce.
 The result is an extremely tender and juicy chicken that requires very little additional fat or oil.

 While the bite-sized chicken chunks were sautéing in a small bit of olive oil, I mixed up the sauce using dijon mustard, fresh lemon juice, fresh garlic, a little chicken stock, and a packet of Italian dressing mix.

-When the chicken had been browned on both sides, I poured the sauce over the top and brought it to a bubble.
+When the chicken had been browned on both sides, I removed it to a dinner plate while I made the sauce in the hot skillet.